Launch Recite Me assistive technology

 Any elector in the city may make a representation in relation to the size and boundaries of polling districts and the location and suitability of polling places.

-The council also welcomes representations from
+The council also welcomed representations from

 • any elected members in the area